angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 1. Cast BS, do not Surveil and put back TO and X
 1. Cast LED, Surveil X into the graveyard
 1. Cycle Edge, holding priority and cracking LED for {U}{U}{U}, draw Oracle
-1. Cast Thassa's Oracle (TO) with an empty library
+1. Cast TO with an empty library

 ## Double Oracle Piles

 Often you will see people running 2 :card[TO] in the maindeck or 1 main and 1 in the side.
-This card naturally fits into many pre-existing piles which we have covered already and give the option to *try and try again* when looking to beat cards like :card[Endurance] and :card[Memory's Journey].
+The second copy naturally fits into many pre-existing piles which we have covered already and give the option to *try and try again* when looking to beat cards like :card[Endurance] and :card[Memory's Journey].

 > PTT + {U}{U}